SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 The intent of this guide is to get a user up and running with a sample React app, allowing them to start developing a Gen AI app quickly and efficiently.

-This guide is perfect if you have an idea for a prompt and want access to your hosted data in CFG AI.
+This guide is perfect if you have an idea for a prompt and want access to your hosted data in SEMOSS.

 ## Prerequisites